rin0o1/IBMMQ-Liberty-reactive-messaging/README.md

 The SmallRye version used is 4.3.0 which includes in its dependecy tree MicroProfile Reactive Messaging 3.0.
 The microprofile configuration can be found in ./resources/META-INF/macroprofile-config.properties for both the producer and consumer.

-The reactive message flow occurs as follow:
+##The reactive message flow occurs as follow:

-1- The producer put a message by emitting into the channel 'data-out' which is configured as follow:
+1- The producer puts a message by emitting into the channel 'data-out' which is configured as follow:
 ```
 mp.messaging.outgoing.data-out.connector=smallrye-amqp
 mp.messaging.outgoing.data-out.address=DEV.QUEUE.1
 mp.messaging.outgoing.data-out.use-anonymous-sender=false
 mp.messaging.outgoing.data-out.capabilities=queue